 Public baths frequently appear in media from countries such as Japan and Turkey, where they are still commonplace.
 They are usually used by lower class citizens who don't have a bathtub in their home (just a shower), or when the household's bathtub is not working.
-When going to and from one, expect everyone to be wearing a really plain towel and carrying a bath pan with shampoo and conditioner which can be used as a weapon if needed, and finally drink some nice, cold milk after they get out.
+When going to and from one, expect everyone to be wearing a really plain towel, to be carrying a bath pan with shampoo and conditioner (which can be used as a weapon if needed), and to drink some nice, cold milk after they get out.

 Different cultures have particular customs associated with the bathhouse, as well as localized names: in Turkey they are called hamam, in Korea jjimjilbang, and in Russia banya.
 A Japanese bath house (referred to as a sento) will always have a large wall painting of Mt Fuji in the background, as bathing in the shadow of Mt Fuji is good luck.
 In modern Finland, the use of steam bathhouses called saunas is not only a popular communal activity, but an integral part of family life.